-Another big money straining item that some pet owners spend hundreds of dollars on is dog agility training kits like these.
-Unless you’re training your canine for professional competitions, there’s no reason for you to buy those expensive agility kits for dogs.
+Another big money straining item that some pet owners spend hundreds of dollars on is dog agility training kits.
+Unless you're training your canine for professional competitions, there's no reason for you to buy those expensive agility kits for dogs.

 Pet owners who wish to train their dogs agility tricks for fun can take the DIY route.
 There are so many sources online that can teach you how to make your own canine agility obstacles using materials that are cheap and easily available.
 Here's a good guide on that.

 Of course, if you're serious about entering dog agility competitions with your pooch and you wish to start competing professionally, a properly manufactured kit may be of use to you.
 Even then, I would recommend going with the cheapest option to see if this is something for you.
 Here's more on dog agility competitions if you're thinking about it.

 What about you?
 Do you have any tips on how to save on dog supplies?
 What ridiculous dog products have you seen on the shelves or online that are completely unnecessary for pet owners to buy?